 I’m going to cover the MATCH function (Excel) here so you can learn it well and don’t have to think about it too much when we put it together with the INDEX function.
 First comes the dirty details and boring syntax, followed by a couple of examples.

 The MATCH Function (Excel) Details

-The MATCH function searches for an item in a range of cells and returns its … Read the rest
+The MATCH function searches for an item in a range … Read the rest

 Formulas and Functions give you answers based upon input.
 If you know what a formula’s answer should be, but can’t derive the input value, Goal Seek is the tool for you.